michaelawyu/cloudevents-generator/README.md

-# Cloud Events Generator
+# CloudEvents Generator

-Cloud Events Generator makes it easier to produce, consume, and collaborate on [Cloud Events](https://cloudevents.io/).
+CloudEvents Generator makes it easier to produce, consume, and collaborate on [CloudEvents](https://cloudevents.io/).
 It allows you to generate a event library of your own using a JSON/YAML specification, which
 helps:

-* Write and read Cloud Events idiomatically in the programming language of your choice with additional support for structured data payload
+* Write and read events idiomatically in the programming language of your choice with additional support for structured data payload
-* Write and read Cloud Events easier with IDEs
+* Write and read events easier with IDEs
-* Verify Cloud Event attributes and fields automatically
+* Verify event attributes and fields automatically
-* Send and receive Cloud Events using one of the supported bindings
+* Send and receive events using one of the supported bindings
 * Collaborate on event-driven systems using shared event schemas
 * (TO-DO) Perform common tasks in event-driven systems, such as enforcing exactly-once delivery with persistent storage and signature preparation/verification, automatically

-**Important: This is a (very) early build of Cloud Events Generator with a limited set of features and potentially some bugs/DX problems.**
+**Important: This is a (very) early build of CloudEvents Generator with a limited set of features and potentially some bugs/DX problems.**

-In other words, instead of composing a Cloud Event manually in your preferred language using composite data structures:
+In other words, instead of composing a event manually in your preferred language using composite data structures:

 ```python